We’ve visited Kenora several times, in 2016, 2015, 2010 and so on.

 Crossed the border into the United States without any issues.

-While in the town of Cranbrook BC, we visited their expansive train museum.
+In 2010, while in the town of Cranbrook BC, we visited their expansive train museum.
 They let you tour the old railway cars.
 It’s not bad.

 Then we drove south to the border.
 Before crossing into the U.S., we saw a farmers market and bought a huge bag of BC cherries.
 They are delicious, and only a few miles from the border station, did we realize we couldn’t bring this into the country!
 So we ate probably 5 lbs of cherries in about ten minutes.
 My poop was violet!